Wonderland by Night

-"Wonderland by Night" (German title "Wunderland bei Nacht") is a popular song by Bert Kaempfert that was a Billboard number one hit for three weeks, starting January 9, 1961.
-It was recorded in July 1959.
-The song was written by Klaus Günter Neumann with English lyrics by Lincoln Chase.
-It was Bert Kaempfert's first hit with his orchestra.
+"Wonderland by Night" (German title "Wunderland bei Nacht") is a popular song by Bert Kaempfert that was a Billboard number one hit for three weeks, starting 9 January 1961.
+Written by Klaus Günter Neumann with English lyrics by Lincoln Chase, it was recorded in July 1959 and became Bert Kaempfert's first hit with his orchestra.
 The song featured Charly Tabor on trumpet.
 "Wonderland by Night" also crossed over to the R&B chart where it peaked at number five.